On the Quantum Uncertainty of the Neutron Electric Dipole Moment

-A more precise analysis is in principle, possible, although quite likely impractical, due to the sheer complexity of the actual experiments and the concomitant theoretical characterization that such an endeavor would entail.
-However, it is worthwhile describing in broad terms the way in which we envision such realistic analysis could be carried out.
+A more precise analysis is, in principle, possible, although quite likely impractical, due to the sheer complexity of the actual experiments and the concomitant theoretical characterization that such an endeavor would entail.
+However, it is worthwhile describing in broad terms how we envision such realistic analysis could be carried out.
 In order to do so, we next offer a brief but broadly accurate description of the situation we are concerned with.